 - If you are an education platform, your catalog would include the various courses available for students.

 You can integrate all your product or content feeds with Blueshift so that you can deliver more relevant and up-to-date recommendations and content.
+You can also add new attributes for the items in the catalog when you update the catalogs.

 You can upload multiple catalogs to power recommendations and content across different messages, campaigns, or areas of your website.